Summer Academy

 Teacher: Dieter Villegas

 This Algebra 2 course looks at topics both symbolically and graphically.
 Major topics include polynomials (linear, quadratic, and higher degree), rational functions, powers and roots, exponentials and logarithms.
 Within these areas, transformations, systems of equations, inequalities, applications, and modeling are addressed.
 Also, a mathematics laboratory is utilized to allow students to have actual hands-on experience with technology and real-world mathematical modeling.
-[One Credit]

 Length: 3½ weeks of full day classes

-Dates: June 10-July 2
+Dates: June 9-July 2 (no camp 6/19)

 Time: 8:30 a.m.-2:30 p.m.